Content Creation

 Just like podcasting, you aren’t likely to see massive success from your YouTube channel right away.
 They take time to grow (in terms of audience and revenue).
 You’ll need lots of videos to create a library for viewers to enjoy.

 There’s no avoiding this challenge.
-Creating a content platform takes time.
+Creating a high-quality content platform takes time.
 So if you’re considering YouTube vs. blogging, podcasting, streaming, writing newsletters, or making TikToks, please understand that there’s a long road ahead of you that requires consistency.

-Fortunately, this takes a lot of pressure off you.
-You don’t have to worry about making every video perfect.
-Instead, focus on publishing consistently.
 As you learn more about the video recording and publishing process, your content will get better over time.
 Besides, your audience doesn’t need flawless videos.
 You just need to add value to their lives in some way.

 How Much Does it Cost to Start a Youtube Channel?